Anthony Rizzo Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 11th in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 11th in the league.

-- The Rangers have the ninth-ranked team ERA among all league pitching staffs (3.68).
+- The Rangers have a 3.62 team ERA that ranks ninth across all MLB pitching staffs.

-- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).
+- Rangers pitchers combine to give up 21 home runs (0.8 per game), the fourth-fewest in baseball.

-- The Rangers will send deGrom (2-0) out to make his sixth start of the season.
-He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.
+- Eovaldi (2-2 with a 5.20 ERA and 31 strikeouts in 27 2/3 innings pitched) gets the start for the Rangers, his sixth of the season.

-- The right-hander's most recent appearance came on Sunday against the Oakland Athletics, when he went six innings, surrendering one earned run while allowing three hits.
+- In his last appearance on Monday, the righty threw six innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.